pelkmanslab/CellProfilerPelkmans/doc/CREATING_HANDLES_INJECTION_TEST.md

 Choose the correct case based upon knowledge of the module.
 Or trial and error, in the above order.

-Path-rewriting needs to occur in case 2 and 3.
+Path-rewriting needs to occur in Case 2 and 3.

 We consider the test-data as read-only: explicitly so in Jenkins.
-Accordingly for test 3, a local copy of the test-data is first-made, and deleted afterwards.
+Accordingly for Case 3, a local copy of the test-data is first-made, and deleted afterwards.
 These tests also need a *TemporaryFolderFixture* in Matlab.